forta-network/docs/docs/index.md

 ### getJsonRpcUrl

-The SDK provides a convenience function called `getJsonRpcUrl` that can be used to load a JSON-RPC URL for your agent.
+A convenience function called `getJsonRpcUrl` can be used to load a JSON-RPC URL for your agent.
 When running in production, this function will return a URL injected by the scan node that is running the agent.
 When running in development, this function will return the `jsonRpcUrl` property specified in your config file.

+### getFortaConfig

+A convenience function called `getFortaConfig` can be used to load your config file as an object to access any other properties

 ## Ideas for Agents